 What do young children understand as pattern?
-As Merilyn Buchanan points out in her article
+As Merilyn Buchanan points out in her article Pattern Power

 , when asked "What is pattern?", young children often give examples of visual patterns on wallpaper, wrapping paper, clothes etc. The key element tends to be the idea of a repeat.
 In analysing whether there is a pattern or not, learners look for

 What do we mean by pattern in number?

 In order for children to identify number patterns, they need to have lots of experience of playing with numbers.
 One important element of this number play is having opportunities to represent numbers in different ways.
 This could be as dots as on dice or dominoes, dots on a grid or using other practical equipment such as Cuisenaire rods.
 For example, we can grasp why 25 is a

 These different representations help to build children's mental images of number and to reveal the underlying structure of our number system.
 Learners with a secure understanding of, for example, the 'twoness' of two, will find it easier to distinguish what is the same and what is different about a selection of numbers.

 Having had this hands-on experience of number play, we might expect young children to begin to recognise number sequences, to know what becomes before and to be able to continue a sequence.
 At a more sophisticated level, children can then go on to find the general term.
 When considering number pattern, we might immediately think of sequences of evens, odds, square numbers, triangular

 Why is being able to identify number patterns useful?

 As intimated above, having experience of patterns within our number system helps to embed a deeper understanding of that number system.
 This experience not only comes from playing with numbers, as already mentioned, but also from tackling problems.
 At NRICH, one of our aims is for children to think like mathematicians so that they approach a new problem with confidence.
 Cuoco,

 - pattern sniffers

 Relevant to this article is 'pattern sniffers'.
 You may well have experienced yourself the delight that comes with finding a pattern as you work on a problem.
 We can try to foster this sense of wonder in our learners, but why is being a 'pattern sniffer' so important?
 Identifying a pattern often means we save time and that can be satisfying.
 However, there is a danger that

 How can NRICH help?

-Number Patterns feature
+In this Number Patterns feature

 we have chosen a range of activities which offer children the chance to create, look for and explain patterns.

 (Stage 1) is an open task, encouraging children to explore the structure of a set of dominoes in their own way and to think about ways of constructing different patterns.
+Domino Sets

 This time, children are challenged to find a way of working out whether a set of dominoes is complete or not.

-Ring a Ring of Numbers
+In Ring a Ring of Numbers

 (Stage 1), learners find lots of examples and then are asked what they have in common.
 By probing into the reasons for their observations, children will gain a greater understanding of the properties of odd and even numbers.
-In the same way, in
+In the same way, in Consecutive Numbers

 (Stage 2), pupils look for similarities and differences between different examples they create.
 Again, by trying to explain why the patterns occur, learners will deepen their understanding of the number system.